A Digital Nomad Guide to Siem Reap

 Gyms here are also reasonably priced compared to other spots in Southeast Asia, with only the premium level workout spaces charging higher or Western prices.
-Some of the best gyms in Siem Reap include Siem Reap Fit and Angkor Muscle Gym, both of which are $1 per entry, and SC Sports Club Fitness Gym, which charges only $0.50 per session and prides itself on its huge, spacious area for all kinds of training.
+Some of the best gyms in Siem Reap include Siem Reap Fit and Angkor Muscle Gym, both of which are $1 per entry.

 The cheaper gyms might not have as much in the way of cardio equipment but they’re still suitably kitted out for general training.
-Angkor Fight Club specializes in Khmer boxing, if you’re looking to step things up a notch with more traditional workouts, or head to Sokha Angkor Resort or Raffles Grand Hotel d’Angkor for the full works.
+Head to Sokha Angkor Resort or Raffles Grand Hotel d’Angkor for the full works.

 Siem Reap People